 Pros: BEST BASKETS (18 Bentley Baskets), Very Unique Holes, lots of variety, tons of elevation change and water hazards, beautiful scenery.
 Canyon floor has 6 paver teepads, and the rest are rubber.

 Cons: 2 long walk outs but they are totally worth it.

-Black berry bushes, no permanent signage and need tee pads.
+Black berry bushes are mostly cleared, no permanent signage yet.

 Other Thoughts: Awesome adventure, great for the whole family, and Love will be seen by those that come on the grounds.